-Sometimes people who feel strongly about an issue will form an interest group.
+Sometimes people who feel strongly about an issue will form a pressure group.
 Such groups will usually focus on a single issue and pressure decision-makers to make certain choices about it.

-Choose an interest group and find out about it.
+Choose a pressure group and find out about it.
 What issue or issues are its members concerned about?
 What action have they taken?
 Do you agree with what they are doing?